 You could of course stay at Broomhill Art Hotel itself.
 If you wanted to be in a town or on the coast, there are lots of beautiful alternatives in North Devon.
 Barnstaple is probably the biggest town and has plenty to do.
 Then there’s quaint Bideford, full of white houses and with an interesting market.

 Previously we’ve stayed in the harbour village of Appledore, full of arty places and interesting food, and the teeny village of Georgeham which has two great pubs for evenings.
 We’ve also stayed in Braunton, which marks the turn off to the coast road.
 Here you can head towards the wonderful Saunton Sands beach and surfer’s Croyde Bay.

 Further north, you could check out Ilfracombe, full of Victorian seaside splendour.
 It has a Damien Hirst sculpture – Verity – of its own in the harbour.
 From here you could take the boat and stay out on Lundy Island, where there are cottages owned by the Landmark Trust.
 I also love Combe Martin, which has a long street of interesting shops and houses running down to the cove.
 If you like your coast wild, then there’s Hartland Peninsula with its Quay, lighthouse and smugglers tales to read about its rugged cliffs.

 Planning Your Trip to North Devon

 I can highly recommend you consider a whole summer here!
+We’ve set out some of our best things to do in Devon.
 For further information, you can see Broomhill’s website here.
 And for more information about North Devon and all it has to offer check this local tourist board site out.
 I’ve written more about the local coast at Saunton Sands, Hartland Quay and Ilfracombe here.
 And if you’re a fan of art in general, don’t miss our visit to Antony Gormley’s Another Place.